Improved frequency hierarchy treatment for anisotropic spectral distortions: Equilibrium solutions for the anisotropic transport problem

 \subsection{Changing the initial CMB temperature}

 What happens when the initial CMB temperature differs from $\TCMB$, i.e., $\TCMB'=\TCMB(1+\Thetabar)$?
-If we choose $\Tz = \TCMB'$, nothing changes for the computation at early times\footnote{The recombination process and also Hubble expansion rate will be modified if the CMB temperature is indeed changed and directly affect the CMB power spectra this way \citep[e.g.,][]{Chluba2008T0, Planck2015params}, but for the discussion here, this aspect is not relevant.} (i.e., for variables and initial conditions), but we end up with CMB power spectra that have an amplitude scaled by $(\TCMB'/\TCMB)^2=(1+\Thetabar)^2$, i.e., $C_\ell^{T'T'}=(1+\Thetabar)^2 C_\ell^{TT}$ when converting to real temperature units.
+When setting the initial conditions for spectral distortion scenarios this will always be the case, as energy injection/extraction increases/decreases the initially lower/higher photon temperature if fully thermalized \citep[e.g,][]{Chluba2011therm}.
+If we choose $\Tz = \TCMB'$, nothing changes for the computation at early times\footnote{The recombination process and also Hubble expansion rate will be modified if the CMB temperature is indeed changed.
+This directly affects the CMB power spectra \citep[e.g.,][]{Chluba2008T0, Planck2015params}, but for the discussion here, this aspect is not relevant.} (i.e., for variables and initial conditions), but we end up with CMB power spectra that have an amplitude scaled by $(\TCMB'/\TCMB)^2=(1+\Thetabar)^2$, i.e., $C_\ell^{T'T'}=(1+\Thetabar)^2 C_\ell^{TT}$ when converting to real temperature units.
 What if we now instead use $\Tz = \TCMB=\TCMB'/(1+\Thetabar)$?
 In that case we have

 meaning that the results from the previous section apply with $\Thetaref= -\Thetabar$ in terms of the spectral decomposition, Eq.~\eqref{eq:equilibrium_solution}.
 For the effective power spectra, we now obtain \bsub \esub and thus $C_\ell^{T'T'}\approx C_\ell^{TT, \rm eff}-4 C_\ell^{yT, \rm eff}\approx (1+2\bar{\Theta})\,C_\ell^{TT}$ as expected.
 Again in our computation, we expect this feature to be reproduced.